deis/workflow/src/quickstart/provider/aws/install-aws.md

 $ helmc repo add deis https://github.com/deis/charts
 ```

+!!! note
+   You need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed in order to run the command above

 ## Install Deis Workflow

 Now that you have Helm Classic installed and have added the Deis Chart Repository, install Workflow by running: